nochzato/hush/README.md

 ### Using Go Install

-If you have Go installed and configured, you can install Hush directly using:
+If you have Go installed and configured, you can install hush directly using:

 ```bash
 go install github.com/nochzato/hush/cmd/hush@latest